codebar/manual/_posts/2015-03-26-host-guide.md

 - Please have your (guest) WiFi details displayed in prominent places.

-- If there are any further questions you have, please don't hesitate to get in touch with any of the codebar team.
+- If you have any further questions, please don't hesitate to get in touch with any of the codebar team.

 #### At the workshop